Skip to content

 The Post-Mortem That Saved the Account: Turning Delivery Failures into Retention

-The "Oh Sh*t" Moment is Your Greatest Opportunity
+The Account-Risk Moment Is Your Opportunity

 Every founder knows the feeling.
 It’s 6:00 PM on a Tuesday, and the email lands.
 It’s not a support ticket; it’s a direct note from your biggest client’s sponsor.
 The subject line is ominous.
 The body text is short.
 They aren't just unhappy about a bug or a missed deadline; they are questioning the viability of the partnership.